christiannoll/RandomNumberStream/README.md

 # RandomNumberStream

-Use AsyncThrowingStream to create an async stream of random numbers.
+Uses AsyncThrowingStream to create an async stream of random numbers.